Documents and Forms:

 Your application should include the information page (or pages) and the required supporting material.
 All material should be in 12 point font with one-inch margins.
 Compile your application into a single document and then submit as a Word or PDF file.
 Please submit as a PDF file if special fonts are used.
 Label your file as follows:

-(For Group Grants, one researcher should be selected as the contact person.
-Use the contact person's last name in the file name.)
-Send your application as a single e-mail attachment to firstname.lastname@example.org by February 15th.
+For Group Grants, the last name in the file name should be that of the Principal Investigator (PI).
+Send your application as a single e-mail attachment to email@example.com by February 15th.

 All materials must be received by February 15th.